Understanding Skin Cancer: Prevention, Diagnosis, and Treatment Options at Image Dermatology® P.C.

 Skin cancer is a problem of increasing proportions in our country.
 However, the power to prevent skin cancer lies in each individual.
 Dr. Downie discusses skin cancer at length with her patients and advises them on the best protocol for sun protection.
 The daily application and reapplication of a broad-spectrum sunscreen with at least anspf of 30 and above is a key component to skin health.
 Dr. Downie also teaches patients how to perform monthly self-examinations so that suspicious lesions are quickly identified.
 Professional skin examinations should be scheduled in our office at least yearly.
 Patients who have been treated for skin cancer should return every six months or sooner.

-If you have noticed moles or skin tags that have changed in size, shape, or color, that itch or are painful and want to have a complete body check to diagnose possible problems, call Dr. Downie’s Montclair dermatology office today.
-Put your skin in her capable hands when you schedule a skin cancer screening.
+If you have noticed moles or skin tags that have changed in size, shape, or color, that itch or are painful, and want to have a complete body check to diagnose possible problems, call Dr. Downie's Montclair dermatology office today at (973) 509-6900.
+Put your skin in her capable hands when you schedule a skin cancer screening at our office, serving patients in the areas of Old Bridge, Far Hills, and Bernardsville, New Jersey.

 RELATED VIDEOS